I’m Lou and I love baking… and lots more. First of course come family, close friends and my working pony Terex who I spend way too much time with.

 They feed us and keep us company and they deserve our respect.

-Lou does the donkey work at Sendmecakes but the rest of the family are always being enlisted!
-This year we are hoping to sell enough cakes to run our own Sendmecakes horsebox so we can get out & about to more public events with our rescue pony Terex.
-He collects selfies and strokes by being adorable, while I chat away answering questions and raising awareness of responsible animal ownership & ethical food choices.
-When attending events we also run a free prize draw to win one of our best selling Ultimate Bake Boxes.
+I do the donkey work at Sendmecakes but the rest of the family are always being enlisted!
+We have a new tiny horsebox/van/camper, so I can get out & about to more public events with Terex.
+He collects selfies and strokes by being adorable, while I chat away answering questions and raising awareness of responsible animal ownership, ethical food choices, greener living & climate change.
+When attending events I also run a free prize draw to win one of my best selling Ultimate Bake Boxes.

-Do email firstname.lastname@example.org or use our contact page if you have any queries.
+Finally, do email email@example.com or use the contact page if you have any queries.